-The joint EUROFER and industriAll European Trade Union online event 'Building an economic and social framework for a successful climate transition by 2050', will take place on 21 April from 12:00-13:30.
+The joint EUROFER and industriAll European Trade Union online event 'Building an economic and social framework for a successful climate transition by 2050', took place on 21 April from 12:00-13:30.

 About the webinar